Marc Wilson (American football)

-Marc Douglas Wilson (born February 15, 1957) is an American former football quarterback who played in the National Football League (NFL) for 10 seasons, primarily with the Raiders franchise.
-He played college football at BYU, where he set the NCAA record for passing yards and won the Sammy Baugh Trophy.
-Selected by the Raiders in the first round of the 1980 NFL Draft, Wilson spent seven seasons with the team during their Oakland and Los Angeles tenure.
+Marc Douglas Wilson (born February 15, 1957) is an American former professional football quarterback who played for 10 seasons in the National Football League (NFL), primarily with the Oakland / Los Angeles Raiders.
+He played college football for the BYU Cougars, where he won the Sammy Baugh Trophy.
+Selected by the Raiders in the first round of the 1980 NFL draft, Wilson spent seven seasons with the team.
 In his final two seasons, he was a member of the New England Patriots.
 Wilson was inducted to College Football Hall of Fame in 1996.

-Early years
+Early life

 Wilson was born in Bremerton, Washington.
 Raised in the greater Seattle area, he attended Shorecrest High School in Shoreline, Washington.

 College career

 Wilson attended Brigham Young University, where he played for the BYU Cougars football team from 1976 to 1979 and was one of the first in BYU's celebrated line of quarterbacks.
 Cougars coach LaVell Edwards operated a passing-oriented offense that allowed his quarterbacks to throw the ball almost every single down.
 Thus, Wilson was able to pile up huge passing numbers in an era when most teams mainly focused on running the ball.
-Wilson received a bachelor's degree in Economics from Brigham Young University in 1980.
+Wilson received a bachelor's degree in economics from Brigham Young University in 1980.
 In 1996, he received an executive MBA from the University of Washington.

 He first got a chance to start in the fifth game of the 1977 season, replacing All-American Gifford Nielsen, who had gone down after four contests with an injury.
 During that 1977 season, his sophomore year, he threw for seven touchdown passes in one game against Colorado State University, his first start.
 After that, he started most of BYU's games over the next two-and-a-half seasons, racking up a 22–4 record, though he did yield a few starts to budding star Jim McMahon.
 In 1979, he threw 250 completions for 3,720 yards and 29 touchdown passes, becoming the school's first consensus All-American.
-Highlights of his 1979 season included leading the team to an undefeated regular season and a berth in the Holiday Bowl, where he shared the MVP trophy with Indiana University cornerback Tim Wilbur in BYU's 38-37 loss.
+Highlights of his 1979 season included leading the team to an undefeated regular season and a berth in the Holiday Bowl, where he shared the MVP trophy with Indiana University cornerback Tim Wilbur in BYU's 38–37 loss.
 He finished fourth in the nation in passing efficiency, third in the Heisman voting, and was named the Senior Bowl MVP.
 Wilson's success paved the way for McMahon, Steve Young, Robbie Bosco, Ty Detmer, and other BYU quarterbacks, all of whom had similar performances in Edwards' system.